kcmcgowan/pdsnd_github/README.md

 Udacity Programming for Data Science - Explore US Bikeshare Data Project

 ### Description
-Uses Python to explore data from one bike share vendor for three major US cities.
+Uses Python to explore a 6-month sub-set of data from a bike share vendor for three major US cities.
 Imports the data and computes descriptive statistics.

 ### Files used
 Primary: bikeshare_final.py